openemr/website-openemr/content/support/_index.md

 # OpenEMR Costs and Support Options

+> THROWAWAY PREVIEW TEST (PR #152) — this banner verifies the fork-PR preview pipeline and will be removed.
+Do not merge.

 ## Overview
 OpenEMR is free software and open source, which means you are free to download, use, and customize it to your heart's content!